MICHELLE: Hey, MJ! What did 0 say to 8?

 MICHELLE: Oh, that’s disappointing.
 I always hate it when stories seem to have nothing better to do than employ multiple kidnappings.
 I’m reading a YA series right now with that same problem.
 But still, a cute and grumpy kitty pretty much guarantees I’ll at least give it a look.

-MELINDA: Yeah, the “kitty” really is a pretty great hook, and I suspect you’ll have difficulty resisting it as well.
+MJ: Yeah, the “kitty” really is a pretty great hook, and I suspect you’ll have difficulty resisting it as well.

 So, what have you been reading this week?